The Sedona Conference Working Group Series

 Authoritative, Meaningful, and Balanced Commentary.
 The Sedona Conference Working Group Series was launched in 2002 and represents the evolution of The Sedona Conference from a forum for advanced dialogue to an open think-tank confronting some of the most challenging issues faced by our legal system today.
 The first Working Group (WG1) met on October 17-18, 2002, and was dedicated to the development of guidelines for electronic document retention and production.
 The impact of its first publication - The Sedona Principles Best Practices Recommendations and Principles Addressing Electronic Document Production - was immediate and substantial.
 The Principles was cited in the Advisory Committee on Civil Rules Discovery Subcommittee Report on Electronic Discovery less than a month after publication of the first draft, and was cited in a seminal e-discovery decision in the Southern District of New York less than a month after that.
 As noted in the June 2003 issue of Pike & Fischer’s Digital Discovery and E-Evidence, “The Principles…influence is already becoming evident.”
 The rest, including enactment of the federal rules on e-discovery in 2006, is, as they say, history.

-We now have eleven Working Groups, described below.
+We now have twelve Working Groups, described below.

 How the Working Groups work